DYSS-TV

-DYSS-TV (channel 7) is a television station in Metro Cebu, Philippines, serving as the Visayas flagship of the GMA television network.
+DYSS-TV (channel 7) is a local television station in Metro Cebu, Philippines, serving as the Visayas flagship of the GMA television network.
 The digital service is known as DYSS-DTV by only a few people.
 It is owned and operated by the network's namesake corporate parent alongside GTV outlet DYLS-TV (channel 27).
-Both stations share studios at the GMA Skyview Complex, Nivel Hills, Apas, Cebu City, while DYSS-TV's hybrid analog and digital transmitting facilities are located at the GMA Tower Compound, Mt.
-Bonbon.
+Both stations, together with radio stations Super Radyo DYSS 999, Barangay LS 99.5.
+It studios at the GMA Skyview Complex, Nivel Hills, Barangay Apas, Cebu City, while its hybrid transmitting facilities are located at the Mount Bonbon, Barangay Babag.